kalyanidhusia/creating_forms/README.md

 An alert window should pop up saying Form Data Submitted :)

 Yayy!
 It worked!
-If the alert window says There was an error :( then feel free to email us at info@lovespreadsheets.com and we can try to help you out.
+If the alert window says There was an error :( then feel free to email us and we can try to help you out.
 3. View your data in your spreadsheet!!
 •	Go to www.apispreadsheet.com
 •	Log in if necessary